MPACT-ORG/llvm-project/llvm/docs/Mdl/MDLSpec.md

     *   An instruction may read source registers more than once (in different pipeline phases).
     *   Pipeline structure, depth, hazards, scoreboarding, and protection may differ between family members.
 *   Functional units
-    *   Managing functional unit behavior differences across subtargets of a family.
+    *   They may support more or fewer instructions across subtargets of a family.
-    *   Impose different register constraints on instructions (local register files, for example).
+    *   They may impose additional register constraints on instructions (local register files, for example).
-    *   Share execution resources with other functional units (such as register ports)
+    *   They may share execution resources with other functional units (such as register ports).
-    *   Functional unit clusters with separate execution pipelines.
+    *   They may be part of a functional unit cluster with distinct scheduling and pipeline behaviors.
 *   VLIW Architecture
-    *   issue rules can get extremely complex, and can be dependent on encoding, operand features, and pipeline behavior of candidate instructions.
+    *   Issue rules can get extremely complex and can be dependent on encoding, operand features, and pipeline behavior of candidate instructions.

-More generally, we’d like specific language to:
+More generally, we’d like language to:

-*   Support all members of a processor family
+*   Support all members (subtargets) of a processor family
 *   Describe CPU features, parameterized by subtarget
     *   Functional units
     *   Issue slots
     *   Pipeline structure and behaviors

-Since our emphasis is on easily supporting accelerators and VLIW processors, in addition to supporting all existing targets, much of this is overkill for most upstreamed CPUs.
-CPU’s typically have much simpler descriptions, and don’t require much of the capability of our machine description language.
-Incidentally, MDL descriptions of these targets (generated automatically from the tablegen Schedules and Itineraries) are typically much more concise than the original tablegen descriptions.
+Since our emphasis is on easily supporting accelerators and VLIW processors in addition to supporting all existing targets, much of this is overkill for most upstreamed CPUs.
+These CPUs typically have much simpler descriptions and don’t require much of the capability of our machine description language.
+Incidentally, MDL descriptions of these simpler targets (that we generated automatically from the tablegen schedules and itineraries) are typically much more concise than the original tablegen descriptions.

 ### **Approach - “Subunits” and Instruction Behaviors**